connorsakmar/CDC-Leading-Causes-of-Death/README.md

 By educating and informing the common American about the leading deaths data, the hope is that more people will realize that there is still a high demand for research and support to prevent these deaths.
 If the shiny app can aid in anyway in that effort, then it should be considered a success.
 With this increased interest, hopefully Americans will be able to lower the amount of deaths due to the leading causes.

-For those who want more statisitcs and info on general American health, this is a useful rsource:
+For those who want more statisitcs and info on general American health, this is a useful resource:

 https://www.cdc.gov/healthreport/publications/compendium.pdf